Michael-Ainsworth/Michael-Ainsworth.github.io/interests/index.md

 I was born and raised in White Plains, New York, just about 30 minutes north of New York City.

 Growing up, one of my favorite hobbies was chess.
 I was taught to play chess at 7 years old, and have been an avid player ever since.
-Throughout grade school, I travelled all over the country playing in tournaments and competing for my school.
+Throughout grade school, I traveled all over the country playing in tournaments and competing for my school.
 I was even nationally ranked, and earned the title of "national expert" at age 12.
-Some of my favorite memories include traveling to Orlando every winter for the national scholastic chess championships.
+Some of my favorite memories include the winter trips to Orlando for the National Scholastic Chess Championships.

 <img align="center" width="193" height="290" src="../pictures/chess1.jpg">{:style="margin-left: 10px; margin-right: 20px; margin-top: 20px; margin-bottom: 10px;"} <img align="center" width="383" height="290" src="../pictures/chess2.jpg">{:style="margin-right: 20px; margin-top: 20px; margin-bottom: 10px;"}